 \subsection{Invariants of a calligraph with 10 vertices}

 Let us consider the calligraph $\cF$ as defined in \FIG{G2G3}.
 Suppose that $\omega\in\Omega_{\cF}$ is a general edge length assignment and let $T=\tt_\omega(\cF)$ be a coupler curve of the calligraph~$\cF$ with coupler decomposition~$(T_1,\ldots,T_n)$.
 Our goal is to determine $\deg T$ and a lower bound for~$n$.
-Moreover, we determine upper bounds for the degree and the geometric genus of the irreducible components~$T_1,\ldots,T_n$.
+Moreover, we determine upper bounds for the degrees and the geometric genera of the irreducible components~$T_1,\ldots,T_n$.

 We apply \ALG{class} and find that $[\cF]=(272,0,0)$, where $272=2^4\cdot 17$.
 We verify that $\cF$ is thin and thus $\deg T=2\cdot 272=544$ by \PPP{2} and \PPP{5}.